Jakky27/UW-Plant-Map/README.md

 ## Running tests locally

 Tests are automatically run on our C/I when a commit is made to master, and you can see them [there](https://app.circleci.com/pipelines/github/Jakky27/UW-Plant-Map).
-If you would like to run all the tests locally you can use `./gradlew :backend:test :frontent:app:testDebugUnitTest`.
+If you would like to run all the tests locally you can use `./gradlew :backend:test :frontend:app:testDebugUnitTest`.
 The backend test report is in `backend/build/reports/tests/test`, and the frontend test report is in `frontend/app/build/reports/tests/testDebugUnitTest`.

 Note that for the frontend we also use manual testing to check that app use cases are met.
 You can find out more about our manual testing in the `docs/testing/ManualTesting.md` file.